-- Browse Vantage catalogs and Windows servers for media (saved in binders) from completed jobs and submit them to workflows. - Create an Edit Decision List (EDL) of clips for stitching with a Flip action workflow (Windows client only). - Create a Composition file (CML) of clips for stitching with a Post Producer Conform action workflow (Windows client only). - Create/review/update XML-based or label-based metadata. - Review/edit embedded metadata. - Preview/scrub media proxies. - Mark in/out trim points on an asset's timeline. - Mark media as approved or rejected. - Supply run-time values to variables to use in the next workflow.
+- Browse Vantage catalogs and servers for media (registered in binders) from completed jobs to process. - Create an Edit Decision List (EDL) of clips for stitching with a Flip action workflow (Windows client only). - Create a Composition file (CML) of clips for stitching with a Post Producer Conform action workflow (Windows client only). - Create/review/update XML-based or label-based metadata. - Review/edit embedded metadata. - Preview/scrub media proxies. - Mark in/out trim points on an asset's timeline. - Mark media as approved or rejected. - Supply run-time values to variables to use in the next workflow. - Submit (forward) the media to workflows for further processing.